 - Google Drive Smart Scheduling suggests meeting schedules based on user’s existing schedule and habits.

 - Google Calendar Quick Access feature predicts which files will be used improving performance and user experience.

-- Nest Cam Outdoor leveraged machine learning to set up an automated outdoor security camera as explained here.
+- Nest Cam Outdoor leveraged machine learning to set up an automated outdoor security camera.

 - Google Translate uses an artificial neural network called Google Neural Machine Translation (GNMT) to increase fluency and accuracy of translations.